kelscahill/cahillscreative/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 4. You can access your settings by clicking on “Settings” at the top right of the screen.

 == Changelog ==
+= 4.0.47 =
+* Included price with tax for individual products in the payloads of cart_updated and order_completed events

 = 4.0.46 =
 * Plugin Improvements to support Brevo Push